 As noted above, unusual shapes catch the consumer's eye and...
 SOLD!!

 (E) And straight from Jack's Bargain Basement!
 An alabaster bowl with vivid, bold veining -- 14 inches across and about 4 1/2 deep.
 The alabaster has cracks that have been epoxied, but it's still got plenty of service left in it.
 "Perfect" would be a LOT pricier!

 Now happily hanging in Napa, and such a delicious vintage!
 SOLD!!

 (F) Here's a smaller 12-inch diameter bowl in unrestored condition as shown.
-Once I've applied my "magic formula" it will be a bit lighter in color, not quite such deep amber, and smoooooooth.
+Once I've applied my "magic formula" it will be a bit lighter in color, not quite such deep amber, and smoooooooth, and with a very organic look.
 Again, the hanging apparatus will be custom-designed to your length specifications.
 You'll have a glittering jewel in your home, believe-you-me (and plenty of very satisied customers are in that camp!). (e-mail Jack to start the conversation)